henrysky/MyGaiaDB/README.rst

 SQL Databases Data Model
 ---------------------------

-Currently for Gaia DR3 in ``MyGaiaDB``, these tales are avaliable if you have compiled all databases:
+Currently for Gaia DR3 in ``MyGaiaDB``, these databases are only available if you have compiled all of them:
 ``gaiadr3.gaia_source``, ``gaiadr3.allwise_best_neighbour``, ``gaiadr3.tmasspscxsc_best_neighbour``,
 ``gaiadr3.astrophysical_parameters``, ``tmass.twomass_psc``, ``allwise.allwise``.
 But there are a few
 utility functions to see list of tables and table's columns.
 Brief description of the tables are as following: